Fletcher Allen, a Vermont university hospital and medical center, serves all of

 7. What sorts of perks are offered?

 Membership in the AAFP is paid for all residents.
-Residents receive a meal card allowance, free parking, yearly continuing medical education funds ($1400 in the past two years), three weeks of vacation plus four days off over at least one of the major holidays each year.
+Residents receive a meal card allowance, free parking, generous yearly continuing medical education funds, three weeks of vacation plus four days off over at least one of the major holidays each year.

 8. Is the University of Vermont/Fletcher Allen Health Care a good institution for residency training?